Difference Between Equity and Shares

-- Equity will be available in all the business structure which may be proprietorship or partnership or corporate structure while Shares will be available only in the corporate structure.
+- Equity will be available in all the business structures, which may be proprietorship or partnership or corporate structure, while Shares will be available only in the corporate structure.

-- Equity is generally not freely tradable in the market as it directly affects the holding of the business entity while shares are easily tradable in the market by the means of the recognized stock exchange
+- Equity is generally not freely tradable in the market as it directly affects the holding of the business entity, while shares are easily tradable in the market by means of the recognized stock exchange.

 - Equity includes shares stocks and other ownership capital, while shares include only equity share capital and preference share capital.

 - Equity investments are generally riskier as the person holds the ownership interest in the entity which will keep them open to all the risk faced by the entity and generally they are unlimitedly liable for their own interest while share investment is comparatively less risky as they are only liable up to the subscribed capital in the entity and hence they have liability only up to face value of the capital.